secured lock Secured with SHA-256 Encryption

 Number of OffenseALS or RevocationImprisonmentFineOther

-4th5 years and no restricted license available1 year with minimum 150 consecutive days served$15000possble vehicle seizure, DUI school required, treatment may be required by court, IID required for 6 months after license reinstatement
+4th5 years, no restricted license1 year with 150 consecutive days$15000Vehicle seizure, DUI school, IID for 6 months

 Compare RatesStart Now →